0x8000-0000/spelcpp/doc/heuristics.md

 tokens could be defined in external headers upon which your project has no control.
 This produces two associative array: one which maps from a symbol name to its first encountered location, and a second one which maintains the counts for each symbol name.
+Note that only this step is language-specific.

 2. Take the set of symbol definition names and split them down assuming the usual [cC]amelCase and snake\_case conventions.
 Eliminate known abbreviations